About linking accounts to your manager account

 Creating sub-managers for your manager account

-Once you link your manager account to another manager account, you have the ability to make that linked account the manager for some of your managed accounts.
+Once you link your manager account to another manager account, you have the ability to make that linked account the manager for some of your client accounts.
 That linked manager account then becomes a sub-manager in your manager account.
 See the example below for how you can create and use sub-managers.

 Amy manages 5 accounts that include 2 accounts for direct sales and 3 accounts for channel sales.
 She wants her partner, Bill, to manage the channel sales accounts.
 To accomplish this: